quantopian/qgrid/README.rst

          The "notebook dashboard" for the jupyter notebook which shows all the files in the current directory.

 #.
 Click on qgrid_demo.ipynb to open it.
+If you're using a Python 2 kernel with jupyter notebook then you should
-Here's what that should like:
+   open qgrid_demo_python2.ipynb instead.
+Here's what the notebook should like:

      .. figure:: docs/images/notebook_screen.png
          :align: left